 I’m a lifelong model railway enthusiast

 Currently, I’m between layouts.
 My most recent project was an S scale model railway based on the Canadian National Railway’s lightly-trafficked line to Port Rowan, Ontario.
 I started planning this layout in mid-2011 and construction commenced in October of that year.
 I tore down that layout in August of 2020 in preparation for a move across country.

 While Port Rowan in 1:64 was my main interest for many years it’s not my only one.
 I’ve built a lot of layouts – and railway models – over the decades.
 I have worked in HO, S, O and large scales.
 I have modelled in standard gauge and in various narrow gauges.
 I have followed a prototype quite closely – and pursued flights of fancy.

 Some of these journeys have been more successful than others, but I’ve always learned from the process.
 And I’ve often shared what I’ve learned through various media.
 I’ve been a regular contributor to various hobby publications – most notably, Railroad Model Craftsman magazine – and I’ve written various blogs.
 I created, produced and co-hosted The Model Railway Show, a podcast about the hobby.
 And I was a host on TrainMasters TV.

-I live in Saskatoon, Canada with my wife – and three border collies.
+I live in Saskatoon, Canada with my wife – and two border collies.

 Around the time I hung up my stock stick and whistle and washed my farm boots for the last time, a friend reintroduced me to roleplaying games and tabletop skirmish games.
 I haven’t played these in 30 years, and it was great to return to them.
 I’ve found they have evolved in many positive ways over the past three decades…